msalemor/adventureworks-viewer-ai/README.md

 ### Database

+This app leverages the SQL Adventurework database data.
+However, additional views need to be deployed.
+You will need to:

 - Deploy Azure SQL Database with AdventuresWorks to Azure

+![A screen capture of Advetureworks AI viewer showing getting data in differente modes.](images/azure-sql-sample-data.png)

 - Execute the scripts at: `src/backend/database/sql_views_script.sql` to add the supporting views

-#### Image

-![A screen capture of Advetureworks AI viewer showing getting data in differente modes.](images/azure-sql-sample-data.png)

 ### Backend - Python